 You know I am going to go with food first!
 We visited the Santa Fe Farmer’s Market our first full day in Santa Fe.
 They are open Tuesdays and Saturdays and are housed in an adorable building downtown.
 There are 150 local vendors there….usually.
 It was a little on the small side (winter and all) when we visited, but not too small that we didn’t buy $100 worth of lamb meat!
 We also picked up some decadent blue cheese and churned-that-morning butter along with long-lusted for tomatoes.
 I cannot imagine what the market must be like in the summer!

 Great place to eat breakfast, I had a kimchee pancake and lovingly eyed the fresh donuts.

 Santa Fe is known as an artist’s town and Canyon Road is the center of all things artistic.
 Even if you aren’t into art, it is a cute street with wonderful adobe architecture and cafes and restaurants.
 It’s also a fun place to take photos, especially for Instagram, there are tons of great statues to use as props!

 Downtown Historic District

-I am lumping this altogether.
+I am lumping this all together.
 The downtown area of Santa Fe offers a lot.
-Great restaurants (I loved The Shed and The French Pastry Shop & Creperie); an historic plaza, shops with everything from food stocks, luxury local clothing, you name it, an area where you can buy Native American jewelry and museums.
+Great restaurants (I loved The Shed and The French Pastry Shop & Creperie); a historic plaza, shops with everything from food stocks, luxury local clothing, you name it, an area where you can buy Native American jewelry and museums.
 Lots and lots of museums.

 In just a few block radius you have the New Mexico Museum of Art, the Georgia O’Keeffe Museum, the Museum of Indian Arts & Culture, the New Mexico History Museum, and the Museum of International Folk Art – wow!
 And the cool thing is that every Friday evening admission is free!